 - In plants, the vacuole contains cell sap and is surrounded by the tonoplast.
 It helps to keep the cell rigid and breaks down cell waste.

-- The centriole is a collection of protein microtubules which form the spindle fibres during mitosis.
+- The centriole is a collection of protein microtubules which form the spindle fibres during mitosis and meiosis.

 - Amyloplasts – found in plant cells.
-Surrounded by a membrane and contain starch granules which can be broken down to glucose when needed.
+Surrounded by a membrane and contain starch granules which can be hydrolysed to release glucose when needed.

 - Eukaryotic flagella (singular – flagellum) – similar in structure to cilia but longer.
 The protein microtubules can contract to create movement.
 An example is the tails of sperm cells which drive the sperm forward.

-Download my organelle revision cards here for more information about all the organelles relevant to your syllabus.
+Download my revision notes here for more information about all the organelles relevant to your exam board.